Facts about skin cancer

 - Apply enough sunscreen

 Research shows that most people apply much less than they need to.
-Apply at least 30ml- about a shotglass full-of sunscreen for each application.
+Apply the equivalent of a shot glass full of sunscreen to each limb and to your body and about half this much to your face.
 Always reapply after changing or swimming- even if your sunscreen is waterproof.

 Checking for skin cancers